-Network-attached storage (NAS) is a type of dedicated file storage device that provides local-area network (LAN) users with centralized, consolidated disk storage through a standard Ethernet connection.
+Network-attached storage (NAS) is a type of dedicated file storage device that provides local-area network local area network (LAN) nodes with file-based shared storage through a standard Ethernet connection.

 NAS product categories

 NAS devices are grouped in three broad categories based on the number of drives, drive support, drive capacity and scalability.

 High-end or enterprise NAS: The high end of the market is driven by businesses that need to store huge amounts of files, including virtual machine (VM) images.
 High-end NAS provides rapid access and NAS clustering capabilities.

 Midmarket NAS: This end of the market can accomodate businesses that require several hundred terabytes of data.
 Midmarket NAS devices cannot be clustered, however, which can create file-system siloes when multiple NAS devices are required.

 The chart below describes five different ways network-attached storage can be deployed and lists the pros and cons for each approach.
 Each deployment can easily be managed by a single network manager.

 Over time, the baseline functionality of NAS devices has broadened to support virtualization.
 High-end NAS products may also support data deduplication, flash storage, multiprotocol access and replication.